 Mischka Moosa

-Mischka Moosa is a data journalist at GGA.
-She holds a Bachelor of Social Science with majors in Gender Studies and Political Science that she obtained from the University of Cape Town.
-Her focus of interest is on decolonial approaches to justice, development and transformation in Africa.
+Mischka Moosa is a researcher and data journalist in the Natural Resource Governance and Climate Change programme at Good Governance Africa (GGA).
+She holds a Bachelor of Social Science (Honours) in Political Science from the University of Cape Town (UCT).
+Her focus is on advancing justice, sustainable development, and transformative governance across the African continent, with particular interest in the intersections of environmental policy, resource management, and social development.

 E is for everyone